hashicorp/terraform-provider-aws/website/docs/r/globalaccelerator_endpoint_group.html.markdown

 **endpoint_configuration** supports the following attributes:

+* `client_ip_preservation_enabled` - (Optional) Indicates whether client IP address preservation is enabled for an Application Load Balancer endpoint.
+See the [AWS documentation](https://docs.aws.amazon.com/global-accelerator/latest/dg/preserve-client-ip-address.html) for more details.
+**Note:** when client IP address preservation is enabled, the Global Accelerator service creates a security group that is not deleted when the accelerator is deleted.
 * `endpoint_id` - (Optional) An ID for the endpoint.
 If the endpoint is a Network Load Balancer or Application Load Balancer, this is the Amazon Resource Name (ARN) of the resource.
 If the endpoint is an Elastic IP address, this is the Elastic IP address allocation ID.
 * `weight` - (Optional) The weight associated with the endpoint.
 When you add weights to endpoints, you configure AWS Global Accelerator to route traffic based on proportions that you specify.

 ## Attributes Reference